 |Film Title/Year and Description|

-She free-fell (in a crucifix pose) backwards into a foundry vat of molten metal, as the screeching alien queen embryo burst out of her chest during her fall.
+She executed a free-fall (in a crucifix pose) backwards into a gigantic foundry vat of molten metal, as the screeching alien queen embryo burst out of her chest during her fall.

-She grabbed it and took it to its death.
+She grabbed it to prevent it from escaping, and took it to its death.

 One of the lead vampire's minions was Amilyn (Paul Reubens, or Pee Wee Herman) who suffered an exaggerated, hysterically comical, hammed-up, agonizingly-long death scene.